Winter training at Lee Valley - picture © Gillian Denvir

 Canoe Slalom Reunion

-The Canoeing Archive Team is pleased to announce a UK Canoe Slalom Reunion, which will take place at Lee Valley White Water Centre on 15th June 2019.
-This event is for paddlers, race organisers, coaches, managers etc. (and partners) who have been involved in any aspect of the sport from 1950 to the present day.
-If you wish to register your interest in attending the reunion please follow THIS LINK>
+There will be a UK Canoe Slalom Reunion at Lee Valley White Water Centre on 15th June for paddlers, race organisers, coaches, managers etc. (and partners) who have been involved in any aspect of the sport from 1950 to the present day.
+MORE>

 Minutes of Committee Meetings